Estimation of partial rankings from sparse, noisy comparisons: Results

 One first thing to notice with regards to the USN rankings is that they allow for partial rankings.
 For example, the four highest-scoring universities according to the USN methodology are all assigned an equal rank of 1.
 Fig.~\ref{fig:cs_depts_barplots}(b) reveals that institutions with equal USN ranking often belong to the same partial rankings according to the PR model.
-However, the PR model generally produces broader rankings, grouping institutions that span a wider range of USN ranks.
+However, the PR model generally produces broader rankings, grouping institutions that span a wider range of USN ranks, suggesting that hiring-based prestige hierarchies are consistent with, but less granular than, those defined by metrics-based rankings, reflecting a structure of academic reputation that operates at the level of broad institutional tiers rather than fine rank distinctions.
 Another striking feature is the significantly higher number of rank violations, although the overall ordinal association remains strong ($\tau_B = 0.76$; p-value $= 1.37 \times 10^{-33}$).
-Some of these rank violations are particularly striking.
+Unlike in the BT case, where rank violations likely result from limited information, the presence of rank violations across the entire ranking spectrum suggests that they reflect genuine differences between evaluated prestige---as measured by metrics-based rankings---and perceived prestige---as revealed through hiring dynamics.
+Indeed, some of these rank violations are particularly striking.
 For example, Harvard University, ranked $5^{th}$ in the BT model and belonging to the top-scoring PR group, is ranked $17^{th}$ according to the USN rankings, behind institutions including the University of Maryland, College Park ($26^{th}$ in the BT model and in the third PR group) that scored significantly lower according to the hiring network structure.
-Similarly, the University of Chicago is ranked $19^{th}$ by the BT model and belongs to the second highest-scoring PR group but is ranked $35^{th}$ in the USN rankings.
-While the \emph{U.S. News \& World Report} utilises a wide array of metrics to conduct its rankings, such as peer assessment scores, graduation and retention rates, and financial resources, this result would appear to suggest that these factors may not directly align with academic job market preferences.
+Similarly, the University of Chicago is ranked $19^{th}$ by the BT model and belongs to the second-highest-scoring PR group, but is ranked $35^{th}$ in the USN rankings, suggesting that these factors may not directly align with academic job market preferences.
 In the case of Harvard University or the University of Chicago, one might surmise that the prestigious reputation of the institutions might be influencing the job market more than their USN rankings.
-The opposite effect can also observed.
+The opposite effect can also be observed.
 For instance, Northeastern University, ranked $61^{st}$ in the USN rankings, is assigned $178^{th}$ place by the BT model and belongs to the lowest PR group despite its considerably higher USN ranking.
 This suggests that perhaps this program was undervalued in the job market relative to its academic credentials during the period studied.